AsaCooperStickland/situational-awareness-evals/README.md

 ## Experiment 1

-> **Experiment description:** In the Experiments 1b and 1c, we finetune a model on a set of guidances and examples which contain information about which tasks various AI chatbots do.
-We then test the model to see whether it can follow information for chatbots with only guidance 'off-context', that is, without having it in its context window.
+> **Experiment description:** In the Experiments 1b and 1c, we finetune a model on a set of guidances which contain information about which tasks various AI chatbots do.
+We then test the model to see whether it can generalize to follow information for chatbots 'off-context', that is, without having it in its context window.

 <!-- ### 1.
 Generating chatbot data